 .

-Type and run the following command so that the web server will be the owner of the directory that we created:
+Type and execute the following command so that the web server will be the owner of the directory that we created:

 sudo chown -R www-data:www-data /var/www/example.com/